willi-kappler/python_intro/docs/intro02/python_overview.rst

 These are the one that we will be using as mentioned earlier:

-* numpy: NumPy, which is short for Numerical Python, is used when working with arrays.
+* **numpy**: NumPy, which is short for Numerical Python, is used when working with arrays.
 It includes functions of lineare algebra (similar to Matlab), fourier transform, and matrices.
-* matplotlib: Most packages that we use in this class are located in the submodule pyplot in the matplotlib-library.
+* **matplotlib**: Most packages that we use in this class are located in the submodule pyplot in the matplotlib-library.
 This submodule is ofter imported under the alias plt.
-* pandas: A library used when working with data sets or database.
+* **pandas**: A library used when working with data sets or database.
 It is usefull when analysing big dataset for a specific conditions, cleaning it up, manipulating it (merging data etc.).